offa/NBCndUnit/README.md

 The *Test Results* window shows the result of the tests.

-## CppUTest
+## Enabling verbose mode

-CppUTest does not show test details per default, therefore the *verbose mode* must be set.
+*CppUTest* and *libunittest C++* do not show test details per default, therefore the *verbose mode* must be set.

-This can be done through the commandline arguments of the tests main:
+This can be done through the commandline arguments of the tests main.

+### CppUTest

 **AllTests.cpp**